Chandler Stephenson: Professional

-Washington Capitals
+Washington Capitals (2015–2019)

 Upon concluding the 2013–14 season with the Pats, Stephenson signed a three-year entry-level contract with the Capitals on April 12, 2014.
 He was immediately assigned to American Hockey League (AHL) affiliate, the Hershey Bears, on an amateur try-out.
 He made his AHL debut on April 16, 2014, against the Norfolk Admirals and scored his first career AHL goal on his first shot in the first period.
 Following this, he was invited to participate in the Capitals 2014 rookie camp but was returned to the AHL for the 2014–15 season.
 During his time at camp, head coach Barry Trotz placed him on a second line alongside Nathan Walker and Kevin Elgestål.
 In his first full season in the AHL, Stephenson was used in a checking role where he tallied seven goals and seven assists.

 The following season, Stephenson was again returned to the AHL for the 2015–16 season after attending the Capitals rookie camp.
 He earned his first NHL recall on October 15, 2015, after registering one assist.
-In his first two games with the Capitals Stephenson averaged nine minutes and 24 seconds of ice time per game and won nine of the 15 faceoffs.
+In his first two games with the Capitals Stephenson averaged 9 minutes and 24 seconds of ice time per game and won 9 of the 15 faceoffs.
 In his second game, Stephenson played on the fourth line alongside Brooks Laich and André Burakovsky.
 He played a total of nine games with the Capitals before being returned to the Hershey Bears.
 Upon rejoining the Bears, Stephenson continued to produce and concluded the season with a career-high 21 assists and 28 points.

 Stephenson spent the majority of the 2016–17 season with the Hershey Bears, only being recalled for four games at the NHL level.
 His first recall in January came after he had recorded 23 points in 36 games and was tied for third on the team in assists and fifth in points.
 As a result of his limited recalls, Stephenson finished the regular season with a new career-high 38 points through 72 regular-season AHL games.
 Throughout the season, he also recorded a six-game point streak between February 3 and February 12, and registered his first three-assist game on November 18.
 Following his second career-best season, Stephenson signed a two-year, $1.3 million contract to remain with the Capitals organization on June 29, 2017.